 Nearly 40 per cent of women in the sport industry face discrimination based on their gender.
 Eight-four per cent of American athletes have witnessed or experienced homophobia or transphobia in sports.
 Fifty-three percent of all reports made to anti-discrimination charity Kick It Out involved racism.

 Though society is working toward becoming more inclusive of all races, genders, sexualities, religions and abilities, discrimination in sports continues to be a blight on what should be a fun atmosphere.
-Sports organizations should strive to thoroughly and quickly investigate all examples of discrimination to make their workplaces inclusive.
+You should strive to thoroughly and quickly investigate all examples of discrimination to make sports inclusive.